Jay Cutler On Jets Radar After Being Cut Loose : Will Chicago Bears Regret It?

 Three different quarterbacks started at least one game in 2016 with the Bears: Cutler, Brian Hoyer, and Matt Barkley.
 After Cutler’s dismissal, none remain on the roster, as Hoyer will sign with the 49ers and Barkley is a free agent.

 Chicago is expected to sign Mike Glennon, a former player of Tampa Bay, to become the starter in 2017.
-The Bears is also expected to offer a three-year, $45 million contract to Jameis Winston’s understudy, according to NFL.
+The Bears are also expected to offer a three-year, $45 million contract to Jameis Winston’s understudy, according to NFL.
 Glennon, who was elected in the third round of the 2013 Draft from North Carolina State, started 18 games between 2013 and 2014 with the Bucs, with 5-13.
-In his career, he has completed 59.4% of his passes, with 30 touchdowns and 15 interceptions.
+In his career, he has completed 59.4 percent of his passes, with 30 touchdowns and 15 interceptions.

 Despite the given news that Jay Cutler’s career with the Chicago Bears will come to an end, the player’s stature cannot be shirked aside.
 After all, Cutler holds almost all of the pin records in the franchise’s history, but all indications point that he will only be remembered for leading the Bears to a playoff appearance in eight seasons, always failing to reach the desired goal in the deciding matches.